budapest view over the tower

 Every year, the Budapest Christmas markets open around the middle of November and go strong until around December 31st (or in the case of the Basilica market, until the 2nd of January).

-The holiday markets will still be going strong for about a week after Christmas, whereas in many other places in Europe, the markets wrap up right on Christmas Eve.
+The holiday markets still go strong for about a full week after Christmas, whereas in many other places in Europe, the markets wrap up right on Christmas Eve.

 A lit-up entrance sign in Hungarian to one of the several CHristmas markets in Budapest city center

-There is another large market around St. Stephen’s Basilica, radiating outward for a few blocks and seeming to merge with the Vörösmarty market.
+There is another large market around St. Stephen’s Basilica, radiating outward for a few blocks and seeming to merge with the Vรถrรถsmarty Market.

-You can’t miss tasting it when in Budapest in winter – it’s extra delicious to tear into while it’s still steaming hot!
+You can’t miss tasting this sweet treat when visiting Budapest in winter — it’s extra delicious to tear into while it’s still steaming hot!

 A stall in Budapest Christmas market selling Chimney Cakes with cinnamon vanilla and cocoa flavors, as well as other baked goods, in the evening light.

-However, the markets in Vörösmarty Ter and in front of St. Stephen’s are far from the only Christmas markets in Budapest.
+However, the markets in Vรถrรถsmarty Ter and in front of St. Stephen’s are far from the only Christmas markets in Budapest.

 There are several smaller ones throughout the city – the cutest of which is located at the foot of Vajdahunyad Castle in Budapest’s City Park.